palomaquiroz/RocketNewsProject/README.md

-# RR COURSE - 'BECOME A SOFTWARE DEVELOPER' 3RD AND 5TH WEEK PROJECTS
+# RR COURSE - 'BECOME A SOFTWARE DEVELOPER' 3RD, 5TH and 6TH WEEK PROJECTS
-Welcome to my 3rd and 5th week projects for the 'Become a Software Developer' RR's course.
+Welcome to my 3rd, 5th and 6th week projects for the 'Become a Software Developer' RR's course.
-For the 3rd week: You'll find an HTML structure and CSS styles for a News Page Layout.
+* For the 3rd week: You'll find an HTML structure and CSS styles for a News Page Layout.
-For the 5th week: You'll find an HTML structure, some CSS styles and JS validations for a Subscription form.
+* For the 5th week: You'll find an HTML structure, some CSS styles and JS validations for a Subscription form.
+* For the 6th week: You'll find JS functions for validating and sending all of the user data to the [provided server](http://curso-dev-2021.herokuapp.com/newsletter) when clicking in the button 'Subscribe'.
+If the data is correct, a success message is shown in a pop up modal with all of the user's information, also, the information is stored in the local sotrage.
+If the data is incorrect, an error message is shown in the modal.

 ## Description
 The objective of the 3rd week project was to create a responsive layout for a News Webpage, following the [W3School Layout Pattern](https://www.w3schools.com/css/css_website_layout.asp)